 "I got a copy of this old fashioned raisin filled sugar cookie recipe from my Aunt Berenice.
 She has a copy of the recipe that was written out by hand by my Grandma McIlmoyle.

 Maureen, thank you so much for sharing your grandmother's wonderful cookie recipe.
-I'm sure that many readers will enjoy having it.
+I'm sure that many readers will love having it.